jordanmontt/fake-cars-webpage/README.md

 # fake-cars-webpage
-This is a fake websites that contains data of 400 cars that can be used for web scrapping.
+This is a fake website that contains data of 400 cars that can be used for web scrapping.

+Deplyed website link:

 https://jordanmontt.github.io/fake-cars-webpage/